alexreisner/geocoder/README.md

 Geocoder
 ========

 Geocoder is a complete geocoding solution for Ruby.
 With Rails it adds geocoding (by street or IP address), reverse geocoding (find street address based on given coordinates), and distance queries.
-It's as simple as calling `geocode` on your objects, and then using a scope like `Venue.near("Billings, MT")`.
+It's as simple as calling `geocode` on your objects, and then using a scope like `Venue.near('Billings, MT')`.

 Compatibility